GEMINI-Breeding/GEMINI-Breeding.github.io/docs/3. App/File Upload.md

 **Image Data**: This is the raw image files taken from the sensing platforms.
 These group of images should be coming from an individual sensor.
 Some image types include: `jpg`, `jpeg`, `png` or `tif`

-**Field Design**: This is a `csv` file containing field these properties:
+**Field Design**: This is a `csv` file containing field these properties

-* *Year (optional)*: The year of the experiment.
+- *Year (optional)*: The year of the experiment.
 If not provided, the current year will be used.
-* *Plot*: The unique plot number associated with each plant.
+- *Plot*: The unique plot number associated with each plant.
-* *Accession*: the unique accession number associated with each plant.
+- *Accession*: the unique accession number associated with each plant.
-* *Location*: The location of the experiment.
+- *Location*: The location of the experiment.
-* *Population*: The population from which the plants were selected.
+- *Population*: The population from which the plants were selected.
-* *Row*: The row number of the plot.
+- *Row*: The row number of the plot.
-* *Column*: The column number of the plot.
+- *Column*: The column number of the plot.

 **GCP Locations**: This is a `csv` file containing locations of GCPs.
 The first column should contain the label, the second column contains latitude and the third column contains longitude.